-To help better explain to the suppliers we work with what we are expecting of them when it comes to accessibility and how to meet some of the common problems, we have created a Supplier intro guide to accessibility.
+To help better explain to the suppliers we work with what we are expecting of them when it comes to accessibility and how to meet some of the common problems, we have created an accessible web content guide.

 In addition the University of Kent co-authored the Southern University Purchasing Consortium (SUPC) ICT accessibility strategy, establishing a commitment to inclusivity at the first phase of digital procurement contracts: